Kruger Park Travel

 Fines are imposed on Kruger Park visitors who break the speed limit and arrive after the gate closing times.

-Kruger gate opening and closing times are seasonal.
-They open anything up to one hour to half-an-hour earlier in the summer months between October and March.
+Kruger Gate opening and closing times are seasonal.
+They open anything up to one hour or half an hour earlier in the summer months between October and March.
 Likewise, the gates close earlier in the winter months between April and September.

 Emergency numbers